kapilraghuwanshi/gen-ai-image-generator/README.md

 Furthur Scope for devs:
 1) Create an image slideshow with recent history of generated images.
-2) Build create APIs to post images on your servers, and fetch from those APIs and show on the app.
+2) Build REST APIs to post images on your servers, and fetch from those APIs and show on the app.

 ![App Snapshot](GenAI-Image-Generator.png)